BELLAMY ENGLISH COCKER SPANIELS

 Does Bellamy perform health testing?

 Absolutely!
 We follow the English Cocker Spaniel Club of America's guidelines on recommended health testing for English Cocker Spaniels.
-This includes testing for Adult Onset Neuropathy, Familial Nephropathy, Progressive Retinal Atrophy, Hip Dysplasia, Patellar Luxation.
+This includes testing for Adult Onset Neuropathy, Familial Nephropathy, Progressive Retinal Atrophy, Hip Dysplasia, Patellar Luxation, and eye exams.
 We do everything in our power to avoid any genetic diseases and do not knowingly breed an affected dog or litter that has the ability to produce affected puppies.
 If you are selected for a puppy that is a "carrier" of a genetic disease, they will never become affected/afflicted by the disease and is used solely for breeding purposes.

 When should I start house training, crate training, or grooming my puppy?